hungg261/GenTest/README.md

 ```

 - If you use the GUI App, it will generate it for you.

 ##### About generated test cases

 - The test cases will be generated in `./GenTest/Tests`.
 From here, you can compress it to zip and then upload to your server, or do anything you want.
+- The folder containing the tests will be open right after the everything was finished.

 ##### About solver file